user01010011/SocialPoster/js_social_poster_frontend/README.md

 # JS Social Poster

-JS Social Poster is a web application that helps students to learn technical skills for their dream jobs through relevant courses.
+JS Social Poster is a web application that lets students post and share technical content.

 This is the frontend of the JS Social Poster web app.
 See the backend here: https://github.com/user01010011/js_social_poster_backend